devoctomy/clypse/README.md

 * CLYPSE_AWS_ACCESSKEY - IAM credentials for accessing the s3 bucket
 * CLYPSE_AWS_SECRETACCESSKEY - IAM credentials for accessing the s3 bucket

-The integration tests test the underlying core framework without any UI.
+The integration tests test the underlying core framework, integrating with AWS S3, without any UI.
 The tests will create a vault, with a number of secrets and then clean up after itself.

 > The integration tests do not test any part of Aws Cognito integration.
 This is done with the UI tests.